kennysmithed/oels2020/oels_practical_wk4.md

 ![suggested directory structure](images/spr_directory_structure.png)

-Assuming you have the directory structure all right, this code should run on your local computer (just open the `self_paced_reading.html` file in your browser) or you can upload it to the public_html folder on the jspsychlearning server and play with it there (if your directory structure is as suggested the url will be http://jspsychlearning.ppls.ed.ac.uk/~UUN/self_paced_reading/self_paced_reading.html).
+Assuming you have the directory structure all right, this code should run on your local computer (just open the `self_paced_reading.html` file in your browser) or you can upload the whole `self_paced_reading` folder to the public_html folder on the jspsychlearning server and play with it there (if your directory structure is as suggested the url for your experiment will be http://jspsychlearning.ppls.ed.ac.uk/~UUN/self_paced_reading/self_paced_reading.html).

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTML and js files in your code editor (e.g. Atom).

 ### Nested timelines

-Each individual trial is actually rather complex: it involves word-by-word presentation of a sentence, followed by a comprehension question (the comprehension questions are there to prevent participants just rattling through the sentence without actually reading it).
+Each individual trial in a self-paced reading experiment is actually rather complex: it involves word-by-word presentation of a sentence, followed by a comprehension question - the comprehension questions are there to prevent participants just rattling through the sentence without actually reading it.

-The way we are going to do this is to have multiple trials per sentence: one trial for each word in that sentence, and then a final trial for the comprehension question.
+The way we are going to do this in jsPsych is to have multiple trials per sentence: one trial for each word in that sentence, and then a final trial for the comprehension question.
 These are all `type:'html-keyboard-response'` - for the word-by-word presentation we just want the participant to hit spacebar to progress, then we will make the comprehension question a yes/no answer (basically just like in the grammaticality judgments code).

 We *could* do this all manually, and just specify a huge long trial list like this: